umerleghari01/argocd/ui_approach/nginx/README.md

 ### Make a Change in Git

 1. Open `nginx_deployment.yml` in your local repo.
-2. Change the replicas form 3 to 5
+2. Change the replicas from 3 to 5

 ```yaml
 spec: